Adopt Or Volunteer With Freedom Frenchie Rescue!

 Companion Love: When it comes to companionship, Boba is the full package.
 He has the perfect balance of playful energy and laid-back cuddles.
 He loves hard chew toys, with yak bones being his absolute favorite.
 He also makes an excellent travel companion—once settled in the car, he prefers to take a cozy nap.
 Whether it’s a hiking trip in cool weather, a weekend camping getaway, or a stroll through a local farmers’ market, Boba is always up for an adventure.
 Home

 Needs: Boba’s ideal home will be one that understands his medical needs and is committed to maintaining his specialized diet.
-He would do well as an only dog or with a compatible canine companion, given proper introductions and time to adjust.
+He would do better as an only dog or with a compatible canine companion (a dog that ignores him), given proper introductions and time to adjust.
 Following the 333 rule—giving him time to decompress in a new environment—will help him transition smoothly.
 This incredible boy has overcome so much and is now ready to find a forever home that will cherish him for the amazing dog he is.
 If you’re looking for a loyal, affectionate, and adventurous best friend, Boba is waiting for you!
 He is fully vaccinated, microchipped, and neutered.
-His adoption donation fee is $1050.00.
+His adoption donation fee is $1000.00.
 You can apply for Boba at freedomfrenchierescue.org, and check out the adoption process as well.

 Meet Drift — Our Goofy Little Glide Machine!